ibexa/documentation-developer/docs/updating/from_3.3/update_from_3.3.md

 # Update from v3.3.x to v3.3.latest

-This update procedure applies yf you have a v3.3 installation.
+This update procedure applies if you are using a v3.3 installation without the latest maintenance release.

 Go through the following steps to update to the latest maintenance release of v3.3 (v[[= latest_tag =]]).